ezl/svbtle/source/_posts/2013-01-31-tips-for-first-time-entrepreneurs.markdown

 What follows is some unsolicited advice for first-time entrepreneurs.

-### "Good" Ideas != Profitable Ideas ###

-It's a mistake to assume that because an idea is sensible it will make money.

-1. You're not "everyone other than you".
-You don't know how they think.
-What is sensible to you might not be sensible to them.
-2. People rarely adopt/switch technologies for economically rational reasons alone.

 ### "Bad" Ideas != Failures ###

 Smart people often make the jump from "I wouldn't use it" to "that won't be economically viable".